dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 layout:     post
 title:      Magic of Style Transfer
 date:       2018-12-23 12:00:00
-summary:    This post will provide an brief introduction to different neural style transfer methods with some examples.
+summary:    This post will provide a brief introduction to different neural style transfer methods with some examples.
 categories: style transfer
 published : true
 ---